-Mr Pramukti Surjaudaja, a Director of the Bank, has a sister, Ms Parwati Surjaudaja, who is chief executive of the Bank's subsidiary, PT Bank OCBC NISP Tbk.
-Her personal remuneration in 2019 exceeds S\$100,000 but for reasons stated above, her individual remuneration is not disclosed.
-Apart from Ms Parwati Surjaudaja, none of the Group's employees was an immediate family member of a Director or the CEO in 2019.
+Mr Pramukti Surjaudaja, a Director of the who is chief executive of the Bank's subsidiary, PT Bank OCBC NISP Tbk.
+Her personal remuneration in 2020 exceeds S\$100,000 but for reasons stated above, her individual remuneration is not disclosed.
+Apart from Ms Parwati Surjaudaja, none of the Group's employees was an immediate family member of a Director or the CEO in 2020.